Authors Greg and Erin Smalley offer couples practical tips on improving communication in their marriage.

 Discover a powerful five-step communication process for healthy conflict!Buy Now

-Ready to Wed Engaged Couples Toolkit features an engaging 10-session DVD series, a leader's guide, two copies of the couple's workbook, and the humorous and insightful Ready to Wed book co-authored by Dr. Greg and Erin Smalley along with other marriage experts.Buy Now
+Features an engaging 10-session DVD series, a leader's guide, two copies of the couple's workbook and the humorous and insightful book co-authored by Dr. Greg and Erin Smalley, Ready to Wed.Buy Now

 Talk to one of our counselors or get a referral to a counselor in your area.Read more